Texas Man With 3D-Printed Gun And 'Hit List' Of Lawmakers Sentenced To 8 Years

 While McGinnis was being sentenced in Texas, Democrats in the House of Representatives were attempting to make good on their promise to tighten gun laws.
 The Judiciary Committee on Wednesday approved two bills expanding background checks for gun purchases.
 Those laws would require checks even at gun shows or in private sales.
 According to Politico, the legislation "stands virtually no chance in the Senate," which is controlled by Republicans.

 McGinnis' attempt to legally purchase a firearm was stymied by the National Instant Criminal Background Check System.
 But legislation proposed yesterday in the Senate deals directly with 3D printable guns.
-A group of democrats proposed a law that would maintain current laws against publishing 3D printed gun information over the internet.
+A group of Democrats proposed a law that would maintain current laws against publishing 3D printed gun information over the internet.

-The Senate democrats criticized President Trump's proposal to transfer oversight of 3D guns to the Commerce Department, arguing that would make it easier for people to get access to blueprints.
+The Senate Democrats criticized President Trump's proposal to transfer oversight of 3D guns to the Commerce Department, arguing that would make it easier for people to get access to blueprints.

 "The Trump administration basically gave anyone – including criminals and murderers – a green light to 3D print and sell untraceable 'ghost guns,'" said Sen. Chris Murphy, D-Conn, according to The Washington Examiner.
 "Thankfully, the courts have blocked this for now, but Congress needs to act to close this glaring loophole before anyone gets killed."